"Come and see."

 "Heaven and earth are full of Your glory."

-When you walk into St. Nicholas on Sunday morning, you are stepping into something that has been happening, without interruption, since the earliest centuries of Christianity.
-The incense, the chanting, the icons, the specific movements of the priest, the prayers of the congregation: all of it has been handed down, refined, and preserved across time as a vessel for the presence of God.
+— Sanctus, Divine LiturgyWhen you walk into St. Nicholas on Sunday morning, you are stepping into something that traces back to the night Christ took bread, broke it, and said "Do this in remembrance of me."
+The incense, the chanting, the icons, the movements of the priest, the prayers of the congregation: all of it passed down intact across twenty centuries.

 This is the Divine Liturgy.

 The word "liturgy" comes from the Greek leitourgia, meaning "the work of the people."
 Orthodox worship is not a spectator event.
 The entire congregation participates: through sung responses, through the movement of processions, through standing in prayer, through receiving the Eucharist.
-It is the whole body of Christ, gathered together, doing what it was made to do.

 But the Liturgy is also an encounter with all of time.
 The saints depicted on the walls of the church are not decorations.
 They are the cloud of witnesses surrounding us (Hebrews 12:1).
 The prayers we pray are the same prayers Christians have prayed for centuries.
-In the Liturgy, past, present, and eternity meet.
+In the Liturgy, the past, present, and eternity meet.

 "The Liturgy is heaven on earth."

-What to Expect on Your First Visit
+— St. John ChrysostomWhat to Expect on Your First Visit

 When You Arrive